godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 res://.import folder, is erased.
 Depending on the size of your project, you can decide whether or not to commit that folder to a version control system (such as git).
-After checking out your project on another computer, the time it takes for Godot to import will be reduced if the folder exists; however, committing that folder will use more space in the repository and will increase the transfer time.
+After checking out your project on another computer, Godot will not need to reimport if the folder exists;
+however, committing that folder will use significantly more space in the repository and will increase the transfer time.
 Essentially, if you don't plan on editing your project from another location, you will probably find there is no advantage to adding the res://.import folder to your remote repository.

 Changing import resource type
 -----------------------------